juglab/featureforest/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "napari-sam-labeling-tools" is free and open source software
+Distributed under the terms of the [BSD-3] license, "featureforest" is free and open source software

 ## Issues